America 250 at Auburn University

 In the spring of 1776, Thomas Jefferson drafted a document grounded in reason, evidence, and moral inquiry.
 He wrote of equality as a self-evident truth, of rights as concepts to be understood rather than granted, and of government as an institution accountable to an informed citizenry.

 Democracy in Dialogue: A Conversation with the 66th Secretary of State, Sec.
-Condoleezza Rice and political analyst and author Margaret Hoover
+Condoleezza Rice and commentator and author Margaret Hoover

 Throughout the year, the university will present a robust slate of academic, engagement, and commemorative programs, featuring colloquia, lectures, and a variety of special events.